My.Games invests $1.5 million in Pizza Club Games mobile studio

 It’s the second time in a week that a foreign company has put money into a San Francisco game studio, and it’s a sign of just how international the game business has become.
 Brazil’s Wildlife Studios also said it was starting a new studio, Never Forget Games, in San Francisco.

 My.Games Venture Capital (MGVC) made the investment.
-It’s a division of the My.Games, a big Russian game company, and it has signed a deal with Pizza Club Games, developers of the Raid Boss game.
+It’s a division of the My.Games, a big Russian game company, and it has signed a deal with Pizza Club Games, developers of Raid Boss.

 As part of the deal, MGVC is providing both money and support for scaling the business, including marketing, game design, employee recruitment, and product analytics.
 Raid Boss is currently in early access on Android.

-Four co-founders — Daniel Hunnicutt, Lisa Hicks, Todd Gunther, and Benjamin Gross — started Pizza Club Games studio in San Francisco in early 2020.
-They all have strong pedigrees in games and hail from companies such as Sega, Electronic Arts, NCSoft, Glu, Playdom, and others.
+Four cofounders — Daniel Hunnicutt, Lisa Hicks, Todd Gunther, and Benjamin Gross — started Pizza Club Games in San Francisco in early 2020.
+They all have strong pedigrees in games and hail from companies such as Sega, Electronic Arts, NCSoft, Glu, and Playdom.

 Raid Boss is a free-to-play mobile character collector that offers players the opportunity to take charge of their own guild.
 Along with an original setting, the developers created a project in the genre of hero collection role-playing game (RPG), combining character management with tactical real-time battles.